kutsenkoilya/wolt_flutter_assignment/README.md

-# Wolt Seniro Flutter Developer Assignment
+# Wolt Senior Flutter Developer Assignment

 ## Star this repo if it helped you!